 A 30 minute written task.
 Applicants will be given material to study relating to the task before the interview

-Once all applicants have been interviewed, the Director of ITT and representatives from the TSA will meet to discuss the outcome of the interviews, and begin to match up potentially successful applicants the allocations available.
+Once all applicants have been interviewed, the Director of ITT and representatives from Teach Central will meet to discuss the outcome of the interviews, and begin to match up potentially successful applicants the allocations available.

 Once a list of selected applicants have been finalised, a provisional offer will be made in writing.
 This offer is provisional until several checks and agreements have been made.